 What Social Media Does to your Images!

 Think about how your product will look when sharing on social media.
 Facebook and Twitter have a habit of cropping the top and bottom off your featured image.
 So always make sure there is additional space at the top and bottom of your featured image, so if it gets cropped, it’s not your product that gets cropped but the background.
+Also Facebook require images to be at least 200 x 200 pixels in size, so if your product image is too small it won’t appear when sharing on Facebook.

 If adding watermarks on your images, ensure they are really faint and don’t cover your product.